basarat/typescript-book/docs/why-typescript.md

 ### Types can be Explicit
 As we've mentioned before, TypeScript will infer as much as it can safely, however you can use annotations to:
-1. Help along the compiler, and more importantly the next developer who has to read your code (that might be future you!).
+1. Help along the compiler, and more importantly document stuff for the next developer who has to read your code (that might be future you!).
-1. Enforce that what the compiler sees is, what you thought it should see.
+1. Enforce that what the compiler sees, is what you thought it should see.
 That is your understanding of the code matches an algorithmic analysis of the code (done by the compiler).

-TypeScript uses postfix type annotations popular in other *optionally* annotated languages (e.g. ActionScript).
+TypeScript uses postfix type annotations popular in other *optionally* annotated languages (e.g. ActionScript and F#).

 ```ts
 var foo: number = 123;